 Typically, the action the copywriter is moving the reader to is purchasing.
 Copywriting is not necessarily an hourly job, it’s best quoted in a lump sum because the value of the written words are directly proportional to the effect that it will achieve for the client.

 But a few days later, she gets an email from the company.
 They noticed that she was on the site but didn’t buy so they’ve reached out with an email (written by Tom) that taps into her desire to buy the product.
 It competently and confidently paints a picture of a dream, how amazing life would be if only she had this product.
-She’s busy so reads it but doesn’t click any of the links in it and thinks, “Maybe, but not today.”
+She’s busy (and still doesn’t have her wallet handy) so she reads it but doesn’t click any of the links in it and thinks, “Maybe, but not today.”

-These emails continue, providing tips and value, but softly continuing to weave in the dream, until on email 5, she decides, “What the heck, I want this, and clicks and buys the product.”
+These emails continue over the coming days and weeks, providing tips and value, and softly continuing to weave in the dream, until on email 8, she decides, “What the heck, I want this, and clicks and buys the product.”

-Ok you’re thinking, but $15K is still a heckuva lot of money to pay!
-It is, but at the time I finished my contract with that client and moved on that one email sequence had already brought in over $50K and was still converting well.
-Would you pay $15K to make $35K?
+Ok, you’re thinking, but $15K is still a heckuva lot of money to pay!
+It is, but at the time I finished my contract with that client and moved on that one email sequence had already brought in over $80K and was still converting well.
+Would you spend $15K to make $65K?
 That’s why great copywriters are so valuable.

 Think copywriting might be for you?